termly/apidocs/requests.md

 # GET requests

-In addition to the 2 headers described above, a `GET` can be made with a `query` or `paging` query string parameter.
+In addition to the 2 headers described above, a `GET` can be made with a `query` or `scrolling` query string parameter.
 These 2 keys are mutually exclusive.
 A `GET` request will be rejected if both are found.

-Please see [query](query.md) and [paging](paging.md) for more information on those 2 parameters.
+Please see [query](query.md) and [scrolling](results_scrolling.md) for more information on those 2 parameters.

 # DELETE requests

-While similar to a `GET` (they both don't have a payload), a `DELETE` request may only have the `query` query string parameter. `DELETE` does not support paging.
+While similar to a `GET` (they both don't have a payload), a `DELETE` request may only have the `query` query string parameter. `DELETE` does not support scrolling.
 It will delete all records matching the `query`.

 # Batch request processing